-This course is open to auditors as a form of professional education or training without academic credit.
+This course is offered for 2, 3, or no credits in the case of purely professional education or training.
 The different expectations of those taking the course for credit or auditing are indicated below.

-• Class Participation (30 points) - expected of all participants
+• Class Participation (30 points) - expected of all students

 This course relies heavily on everyone's active and thoughtful participation in activities and discussions that draw on academic sources, as well as personal experiences and perspectives.
 The course brings together individuals who may come at sensitive issues from different life experiences and backgrounds.
 As such, we will be working to build trust and familiarity with each other.
 Within this container, be prepared to critically challenge assumptions, bring personal experiences to the learning process, and lean into discomfort with an open, respectful heart.
 Each session builds on understandings gained from prior sessions and that week's readings.
 Engaged listening, authentic self-expression, genuine inquiry, self-reflection, integrating theory and practice, building relationships, and creative and critical thinking are critical to getting the most out of this course and will be reflected by your participation grade.
 As a metric and incentive for punctual and consistent attendance, students will also be deducted 3 points for every class they miss in whole or in part (or every day that an assignment is late), unless resulting from circumstances beyond their control, such as illness, accident, religious observance, or university-sponsored athletic or other off-campus activities.
-Please inform me ahead of time if you anticipate an absence or late assignment.
+Please inform me ahead of time if you anticipate an absence or late assignment